 The Dawning of Democracy in South Africa – Stories Behind the Story

-Michael Cassidy reveals for the first time what went on behind the scenes, away from the dramatic headlines, as South Africa inched its way towards the momentous election.
+A Witness For Ever unveils for the first time what went on behind the scenes, away from the dramatic headlines, as South Africa inched towards its first democratic election.

-On 26th April the polls opened for South Africa's first democratic election.
+On 26th April, the polls opened for South Africa's first democratic election.
 While thousands of South Africans of every shade and creed queued patiently outside the polling stations, the rest of the world held its breath.
-Would the fragile peace prevail?"
+Would the fragile peace prevail?

-"Michael Cassidy reveals for the first time what went on behind the scenes, away from the dramatic headlines, as South Africa inched its way towards the momentous election.
-A plane with a faulty dial, a prayer meeting with 30,000 people, a Kenyan diplomat, Christian leaders working backstage -- all played a part in what newspapers worldwide hailed as a miracle.
+In A Witness For Ever, Michael Cassidy reveals for the first time what went on behind the scenes, away from the dramatic headlines.
+As South Africa inched its way towards the momentous election, a plane with a faulty dial, a prayer meeting with 30,000 people, a Kenyan diplomat, and Christian leaders working backstage all played a part in what newspapers worldwide hailed as a miracle.

-Michael Cassidy is a Christian leader, and the Founder of African Enterprise.
+Michael Cassidy is a Christian leader and the Founder of African Enterprise.
 He is an evangelist, teacher, preacher, and author.
-In 2012 he was made the Honorary Chairman of the Lausanne Movement for World Evangelisation, succeeding the late John Stott, and was also made the Distinguished Alumnus of the year at Fuller Theological Seminary in California.
+Under his leadership, African Enterprise has spearheaded the largest Christian interdenominational leadership gatherings in Africa over the last fifty years.
+In 2012, Michael was made the Honorary Chairman of the Lausanne Movement for World Evangelisation, succeeding the late John Stott, and was also made the Distinguished Alumnus of the year at Fuller Theological Seminary in California.
 He holds an Honorary Doctorate from Azusa Pacific University.